-What is the difference between "physical barrier" and "chemical" sunscreens?
+What is the difference between "physical" / "mineral" and "chemical" sunscreens?

 Physical barrier sunscreens (like Badger's) form a film on top of the skin that reflects, absorbs, and scatters UV light usingthe minerals Zinc Oxide and/or Titanium Dioxide.
-We chose non-nano minerals for our sunscreens because we feel it is the safest & most effective option - and they have been used on the skin for hundreds of years.
+We chose non-nano Zinc Oxide for our sunscreens because we feel it is the safest & most effective option - and it has been used on the skin for hundreds of years.

 Unlike physical barrier sunscreens, chemical sunscreens are designed to soak into the skin, absorbing UV rays before they can do any damage.
 Most chemical ingredients protect against either UVA or UVB, but not for both, so many conventional sunscreens use several chemical active ingredients.
 Since these chemical sunscreens absorb into the skin they are more likely to cause irritation or allergies.
 Furthermore, they can get into your blood causing other potentially serious health effects.

 Sun Protection Factor, or SPF for short, is a measurement of how well a sunscreen will protect skin from UVB rays, the kind of radiation that causes sunburn and is thought to contribute to some types of skin cancer.
 SPF does not indicate how well a product will protect you from UVA rays.
 Read more about SPF.